IvanPakic/IvanPakic/README.md

 # Hi, I'm Ivan
 ## About me:

-I am a final year Computer Engineering student interested in Computer Networks, Cyber Security, Neural Networks and Microservices.
+I am a final year Computer Engineering student interested in Computer Networks, Cyber Security, Neural Networks, Big Data and Microservices.

 How to reach me: